Cornelius Vijn

-Cornelius Vijn, also known as Viljoen, (born 1856) was a Dutch trader who was taken from his homestead as an advisor for Cetshwayo during the Anglo-Zulu War.
+Cornelius Vijn, also known as Viljoen, (born 1856) was a Dutch trader who was captured from his homestead as a captive and later advisor for Cetshwayo during the Anglo-Zulu War.
 He would gain fame after publishing his personal journal relating his experience under the Zulu monarch.

 Biography

 Vijn was born in Hoorn, Holland in 1856.

 In 1874 Vijn would move to Natal and begin working as a trader where he would trade blankets for cattle in the colony.
 Starting in 1878 he would begin making trips to Zululand.

-At the beginning of the Anglo-Zulu War Vijn was detained and arrested from his homestead in Zululand.
+At the beginning of the Anglo-Zulu War Vijn was seized from his homestead in Zululand.
 He would be brought to King Cetshwayo who placed him under his protection.
 During this time Vijn began to act as an advisor and secretary.
 He would also act as a translator for communications between the king and British forces.
 While writing translated replies for the king he would warn the British Commander Chelmsford of gathering Zulu forces just prior to the Battle of Ulundi.
 After the battle, Vijn was hired by Sir Garnet Wolseley to track down the Zulu king but was unable to locate him.